Exposure to MIT: ANSES recommends better protection and information for consumers and workers | handles

 The Agency recommends the establishment of systematic information for the general population and professionals, on the packaging of mixtures containing MIT, regardless of the level of concentration in the mixture.
 This information is already mandatory for cosmetic products and detergents.
 Systematic information from the lowest concentration applicable to the finished product put on the market will allow the eviction of the allergen for sensitized individuals.

 Furthermore, as part of its work on the issue of pollutant emissions from construction materials, ANSES proposed a qualification procedure for emissions of volatile organic compounds in 2009.
 A limit concentration of interest (CLI) was was then determined for MIT.
 This French value has also been adopted by the European working group for the harmonization of protocols and CLIs.
-In view of recent data, the Agency recommends that MIT be taken into account in the labeling provided for construction products, in order to inform consumers and workers about the emission levels of volatile pollutants.
+In view of recent data, the Agency recommends that MIT be taken into account in the labeling provided for construction products, in order to inform consumers and workers regarding the emission levels of volatile pollutants.

 The Agency finally continues its work on the analysis of occupational dermatitis within the framework of the National Network for Vigilance and Prevention of Occupational Pathologies (RNV3P), which it coordinates.
 This work makes it possible to describe the prevalence of these skin disorders according to the nuisances, to identify the sectors or workstations at risk with a view to recommendations for the implementation of preventive measures and appropriate protection in the professional environment.